-Cash and cash equivalents, amounts due from broker, interest receivable, other receivables and subscriptions received in advance are measured at amortised cost.
+Cash and cash equivalents, amounts due from broker and other receivables are measured at amortised cost.

 All other financial assets of the ICAV are measured at FVTPL.

 Business model assessment

 In making an assessment of the objective of the business model in which a financial asset is held, the ICAV considers all of the relevant information about how the business is managed, including: